Diabetes experts tell G20 to tax sugar to save lives and money

 The largest number of diabetics in the world now live in China.

-Diabetes puts not only patients but whole economies at risk, according to Petra Wilson, chief executive of the IDF, an umbrella organisation of more than 230 national associations.
+Diabetes puts not only patients but whole economies at risk, according to Petra Wilson, chief executive of the IDF, an umbrella organization of more than 230 national associations.

 She urged leaders of the Group of 20 (G20) of the world’s major advanced and emerging economies, who are meeting in Turkey on Nov.
 15-16, to cooperate in fighting obesity in the same way as they acted together in the 2008 financial crisis.